Left-handed slugger goes 405th overall in 13th round

 The UIC baseball program has evolved into a perennial league champion and regional contender over the course of the last decade, and Sean McDermott has played an immense role in the Flames' maturation process every step of the way.
-Entering his 15th season as an assistant coach at UIC, McDermott works primarily with UIC's offense and defense, and the Flames have thrived in both departments during his tenure.
+Entering his 17th season, McDermott works primarily with UIC's offense and defense, and the Flames have thrived in both departments during his tenure.

-In 2012, the Flames boasted four players that hit over .300 in Alex Grunenwald (.345), Joe Betcher (.311), Jon Ryan (.302) and Alex Lee (.300) all of whom are returning in 2013.
+In 2012, the Flames boasted four players that hit over .300 in Alex Grunenwald (.345), Joe Betcher (.311), Jon Ryan (.302) and Alex Lee (.300).
 UIC's hitting turned red hot during the final stretch of the 2012 season as the Flames made a Horizon League title game run.
 In the tournament, UIC tallied a .357 team batting average with eight homers, five triples and 11 doubles.

 Execution in key situations helped the 2008 NCAA Regional team, which ranked in the Top 20 nationally in both sacrifice flies (34) and sacrifice bunts (60).
 In 2007 the Flames exploded on the offensive end when it counted most, outscoring their opposition in the Horizon League Championship by a 35-10 margin with a team batting average of .417 and 23 extra-base hits in three games to sweep their way to a league title and NCAA Regional bid.
 In 2006 the Flames led the Horizon League in team batting average, home runs, stolen bases and on-base percentage while setting school records in runs per game and hits per game.
 Eight UIC players hit .300 or better that season to spur a final team batting average of .325.
 The Flames also hit 115 doubles and 53 home runs while averaging of seven runs of offense per game.